YuanyueLi/SpectralEntropy/README.md

 We provide a function  ```clean_spectrum``` to help you remove precursor ion, centroid spectrum and remove noise ions.
+Please note that this function will not remove the isotope peak, you need to remove the isotope peak by yourself.
 For example:

 ```python